atomicscale/youtube-dl/ESOF-Docs/ENTREGA2.md

 	* Portability through OS's
 	* Interface simplicity

 These were the main bullet points behind [Ricardo's](https://github.com/rg3) first draft of the software in terms of quality.
 Making something that would run locally eliminates the reliability problem as it is always accessible.
 In order to be portable he wrote it in Python.
 The first version, which was around 100 lines long, ran virtually in any OS/hardware combination very smoothly.
 For the front-end he chose the command line as a GUI would be overkill for such a simple task and could harm the growth of Youtube-dl.
-Only a URL of the video was necessary as an argument at the time.
+Only a URL of the Youtube-video was necessary as an argument at the time.

 As we write this, many features were added but the same quality principles are being maintained by the development team.